Want to Run a Half Marathon in Less Than Two Hours

 by Rebecca

 Love your website!
-Today I ran 5 kms in the Algernon race in Marseille France.
+Today I ran 5 km in my local race.
 My time was 25 minutes, 38 seconds.
-I am a 44 year old woman, average height and build (5'5" and 9 stone 2 lbs) and I have been running regularly since March this year.
+I am a 44 year old woman, average height and build (5'5" and 9 stone 2 lbs) and I have been running regularly for the past eight months.

 This 5km was a mixed race and up one of the hills I pushed a wheelchair and also along the gravelly final stretch.
 Maybe that added a couple of minutes to my time, hard to say but so worth it to be able to help someone.

-I did my first half marathon in May which was tough, the Aix en Provence one (I had a displaced kneecap by the end which I have now fixed with made to measure orthopaedic insoles), I finished in 2 hours 24 minutes which I was very disappointed with.
+I did my first half marathon six months ago which was tough.
+I had a displaced kneecap by the end which I have now fixed with made-to-measure orthopaedic insoles.
+I finished in 2 hours 24 minutes which I was very disappointed with.
 It's a hard half, very hilly, very hot, but I was gutted to be so slow.

 Goal 1.
 In a month there is a 12 km fundraiser I'd like to participate in, would be nice to finish in 1 hour.
 How far should I run while training for that and how many times a week?
 Bearing in mind I have 6 weeks to train.